connectomicslab/connectomemapper3/paper/paper.md

   such multi-modal MR datasets are being gathered at an unprecedented rate.
-The size and organization of these datasets as well as the increasing complexity of the processing pipelines to analyze them present important challenges for scalable computing, data sharing, reliability, reproducibility and transparency of the analysis.
+The size and organization of these datasets as well as the increasing complexity of the processing pipelines to analyze them present important challenges for scalable computing, data sharing, reproducibility and transparency of the analysis.

-The last ten years have indeed witnessed a trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`, to address these challenges.
+To address these challenges, the last ten years have indeed witnessed a number of research initiatives and the emergence of new standards and tools. trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`.
 This has led to the elaboration of the principles of open and reproducible research for neuroimaging using Magnetic Resonance Imaging (MRI) [@Nichols:2017] and to recommendation of standard practices for sharing code and programs [@EglenTowardNeuroscience:2017].
-To ease and automate
-  the practice of sharing raw and processed neuroimaging data and code with appropriate metadata and provenance records, multiple initiatives have developed new standards, tools, and educational resources.
+To ease and automate the practice of sharing raw and processed neuroimaging data and code with appropriate metadata and provenance records, multiple initiatives have developed new standards, tools, and educational resources.
 Among others, this has contributed to the emergence of nipype [@GorgolewskiNipype:2011], a dataflow library that facilitates workflow execution/re-execution, provenance tracking and provides a uniform interface to existing